Hu9o73/ESILV_Smart_Assistant_LLM_and_GenAI/README.md

 [https://chatakon.fr](https://chatakon.fr)

 Chat'akon is an AI concierge dedicated to students of the Pôle Léonard de Vinci.
-It combines a polished Vue 3 interface with an agentic FastAPI backend powered by LangChain, vector search, IBM watsonx.data and curated web retrieval.
+It combines a polished Vue 3 interface with an agentic FastAPI backend powered by LangChain, vector search, Supabase Postgres and curated web retrieval.
 The goal: answer questions about schedules, services, and student life with verifiable facts.

 ---

 ## Why Chat'akon?

-- **Trusted answers** - Embeddings + SQL queries on curated knowledge, backed by watsonx.data.
+- **Trusted answers** - Embeddings + SQL queries on curated knowledge, backed by Supabase Postgres.
 - **Agentic reasoning** - LangChain tools let the bot cross‑reference stored FAQs, fetch details, and fall back to vetted web results.
 - **Human-friendly UX** - Suggestion chips, markdown rendering, and mobile-ready layout crafted with Tailwind.
 - **Observability ready** - Langfuse traces every LLM call and tool execution.